• Skip to primary navigation

 • Add the puehu parāoa (flour), tote (salt) and orekano (oregano) to a medium sized bowl.

-• Rub the pata (butter) in to the flour mixture with a pastry cutter (like I have used in the video) or with your hands.
-You want the flour to coat the butter and turn in to a rough crumb.
+• Add the pata (butter) in to the flour mixture and rub it with your ringaringa (fingers) or with a pastry cutter (like I have used in the video).

-• Add in the wai mātao (cold water) and mix it until a dough forms.
-Knead it for 10-15 seconds until it is smooth.
+• Add the wai mātao (chilled water) and mix it until a dough forms.

 Video